anza-xyz/agave/thread-manager/README.md

 # Supported threading models
 ## Affinity
-All threading models allow setting core affinity, but only on linux
+All threading models allow setting core affinity, but only on Linux.

 For core affinity you can set e.g.
 ```toml